SlimC/voice-of-the-customer/README.md

 6. Doing the hand classification on the replaced training and testing set
 7. Training the classifiers

-## Processing the data (What the `src/Processing/controller.py` does)
+## Processing the data (What the `src/Processing/controller.py` script does)

-1. Take review and run data through entity extraction
+1. Take a review or reviews and run the data through entity extraction.
-2. Classify the data
+2. Classify the data.
-3. Cluster the data
+3. Cluster the data.
-4. make Final JSON actually turns this into something a front end can use
+4. General final JSON that a front end can use.

 ## Adapting/Extending the Starter Kit